the1lab/1lab/src/1Lab/Path/Cartesian.lagda.md

 ## Coercion

-In Cubical Agda, the interval is given the structure of a De Morgan algebra.
+Our interval type is equipped with the structure of a De Morgan algebra.
 This is not the only choice of structure on the interval that gives a model of univalent type theory: We could also subject the interval to _no_ additional structure other than what comes from the structural rules of type theory (introducing variables, ignoring variables, swapping variables, etc).
 This is a different cubical type theory, called _Cartesian cubical type theory_.

 In Cartesian cubical type theory, rather than our `transp`{.Agda}
 operation, the fundamental operation for manipulating paths is `coe`{.Agda}, which implements an arbitrary change of interval variables
 $A(i) \to A(j)$.
-In Cubical Agda, we can implement this by transporting along a function of three variables $t, x, y$ which "interpolates" between $x$ and $y$ as $t$ increases.
+Our De Morgan interval lets us implement an approximation of the `coe`{.Agda} operation by transporting along a function of three variables $t, x, y$ which "interpolates" between $x$ and $y$ as $t$ increases.

 The interpolation function we're using was discovered by Tom Jack, who kindly allowed us to use it here on the 1Lab: